profsmith89/ctps/_sources/chap06.md

 But which pixel in the 2D `pixels` array is the pixel at `[0,0]`?
 If you read the PIL documentation, it says that `[0,0]` is defined to be the upper lefthand corner of the image.
 There's nothing special about this choice other than that's how the code in the library has been designed to work.

-We'll learn more in the next chapter about how a nested loop structure causes us to move through the pixels in an image, but for now, we only care that, as we move right and down in the `pixels` array, we will store ever larger sums, which in our color pallet moves us closer to the color white.
+We'll learn more in the next chapter about how a nested loop structure causes us to move through the pixels in an image, but for now, we only care that, as we move right and down in the `pixels` array, we will store ever larger sums, which in our color palette moves us closer to the color white.
 So, it sounds like this script will produce an image with a diagonal fade, from black in the upper lefthand corner to white in the lower righthand corner.

 ```{admonition} You Try It
 Run `edge1.py` and see that it does produce an image with a diagonal fade.